zchen15/CGDesigner/README.md

 ```

 ### Oligo generation
 The following shows how to generate oligos with BsaI golden gate sites padded to 300nt.
-The output can be upload to Twist or IDT to obtain gene block or oligo pool order POs.
+The output can be uploaded to Twist or IDT to obtain gene block or oligo pool order POs.

 ```
 echo 'generating oligos for the designs'